analogdevicesinc/MaximAI_Documentation/Guides/Camera_Streaming_Guide.md

 ## Camera DMA Streaming API

-The DMA automatically transfers captured images from PCIF RX FIFO into two streaming  ping-pong buffers with image width size allocated in the memory.
-When one buffer is being accessed by the DMA, a second buffer can be consumed by the application (CNN process, TFT display).
-The application needs to get a pointer to the available streaming buffer by calling `get_camera_stream_buffer()` and waits until it's not NULL.
-After consuming the data, the application must release the streaming buffer for the next DMA transaction by calling `release_camera_stream_buffer()`function.
+DMA automatically transfers captured images from the PCIF RX FIFO into two streaming double (“ping-pong”) buffers, each sized to match the image width and allocated in memory.
+While one buffer is being accessed by the DMA, the second buffer can be consumed by the application (CNN process, TFT display).
+The application needs to get a pointer to the available streaming buffer by calling `get_camera_stream_buffer()` and wait until it is not `NULL`.
+After consuming the data, the application must release the streaming buffer for the next DMA transaction by calling the `release_camera_stream_buffer()`function.
 Also, the application can monitor the number of DMA transfers (image height) per image as well as an overflow condition.

 ```c++
 typedef struct _stream_stat {